100000000x/website/_posts/2020-10-29-crud-django-rest-framework-react.md

         )
 ```

 Model and serializer are ready.
-Time to add view.
-We will use DRF [`ModelViewSet`](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset) because it provides all functions for CRUD.
+Time to add a view.
+We will use the DRF [`ModelViewSet`](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset) because it provides all functions needed for CRUD.

 ```py
 # backend/server/apps/notes/views.py